tryphe/trader/README.md

 Running the daemon
 ------------------
-1. Daemonize traderd so it stays running: `setsid ./traderd-poloniex`
+1. Sessionize traderd so it stays running: `setsid ./traderd-poloniex`
 2. Edit `~/.bashrc` using your favorite text editor, adding these lines:
 ~~~
 alias trader-poloniex='~/src/trader/trader-cli Poloniex'